jacksleight/statamic-bard-mutator/README.md

 My other Bard addon, [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), is fully compatible with this.
 It uses this instead of it's own node class if installed.

-*However*, if you have other addons (or site code) that replace any of the built-in node and mark classes Bard Mutator probably won't work properly.
-Unfortunately I don’t think there’s any way to fix that.
+*However*, if you have other addons (or site code) that replace any of the built-in node or mark classes Bard Mutator probably won't work properly.
+Unfortunately I don’t think there’s any way I can fix that.

 This does not affect custom nodes and marks.